 HBC is a non-traditional institution that offers daytime and evening classes for the adult learner on campus, on-line, and on Saturdays in a small setting.
 The College is licensed by the Alabama State Department of Postsecondary Education as a Private Institution and is accredited by the Association for Biblical Higher Education, 5850 T.G.
-Lee Blvd., Suite 130, Orlando, Florida, 32822, to award certificates and Associate of Arts, Bachelor of Arts, and Master of Ministry degrees.
-The Doctor of Ministry degree is pending.
+Lee Blvd., Suite 130, Orlando, Florida, 32822, to award certificates, Associate of Arts, Bachelor of Arts, Master of Ministry and Doctor of Ministry degrees.